 The above, along with \eqref{integral-bounded-from-below-by-yb-2021-10} (where $S$ is replaced by $S+\varepsilon$) and \eqref{Q-S-T-bounded-from-below}, leads to \eqref{MCC-epsilon-bounded-from-below-by-yb-2021-10}.
 This completes the proof. \end{proof}

-The following lemma corresponds to the first step of the above--mentioned three--step strategy, which is related to a relaxed observability inequality. \begin{lemma} Let $T>S\geq 0$.
+The following lemma corresponds to the first step of the above-mentioned three-step strategy, which is a relaxed observability inequality. \begin{lemma} Let $T>S\geq 0$.
 We assume that $(Q,S,T)$ satisfies the MOC.
 Then, there is a $C>0$ such that

 \end{lemma}

 \begin{proof} Since $(Q,S,T)$ satisfies the MOC, it follows from \eqref{Q-S-T-bounded-from-below} that